hyperledger/identus-docs/documentation/docs/atala-prism/infrastructure/running-agent-locally.md

 # Running Agent Locally

-The PRISM Cloud Agent can be downloaded and run in a self-hosted way, allowing anyone to run an agent on their computer or server to interact with other agents in the Self-Sovereign Identity (SSI) world.
+The PRISM Cloud Agent can be downloaded and run in a self-hosted way, allowing anyone to run an agent on their computer or server to interact with other agents in the decentralized identity ecossytems.

 :::note